 Child molestation can result in a felony conviction with a prison sentence, fines, and sex offender registration.

 Under 18 U.S.C.
-Chapter 110, the Sexual Exploitation and Other Abuse of Children includes child pornography, which is any depiction of a minor engaging in sexually explicit conduct.
+Chapter 110, the Sexual Exploitation and Other Abuse of Children includes child pornography, which is any depiction of a minor engaging in a sexually explicit conduct.

 The courts have expanded the definition of sexually explicit conduct involving child pornography.
 Just possessing child pornography can result in a serious criminal charge with accompanying harsh penalties.